TobiaPeruzzi/SobelGradient/README.md

 and below the result of the application of the Sobel operator taken from wikipedia (left) is compared to the result that my implementation is able to produce (right):

-Sobel operator wikipedia result             |  Sobel operator this implementation result :-------------------------:|:-------------------------:
+Wikpedia Example             |  Result produced by my implementation :-------------------------:|:-------------------------:
 ![](https://upload.wikimedia.org/wikipedia/commons/d/d4/Valve_sobel_%283%29.PNG)  |  ![](ComputerVision/data/conv_result_1.png)